Loving Yourself So Hard, You Never Enter Another Toxic Relationship

 I have been single for 5 years now.

-Once the grief had subsided, I began putting my time into establishing a career for myself.
 As a stay-at-home Mum I was in a really vulnerable position -I had been out of the work force for some time and had lost a lot of confidence.
 But my life purpose was calling, so I followed the call and enrolled in a counselling course.

 Having a sense of purpose gave me something that was mine.
 Something I couldn’t lose - it gave me an identity outside of being a wife or mother.
 The more I leaned into that, the more I discovered where to find joy outside of a relationship.
-Authentic, whole-hearted joy.

 The old me was a product of my conditioning, I didn’t have the courage to show up as the real me, so I created a version of me that I thought was loveable.
 But that version cost me everything.